 But it’s no mean feat, keeping up with the seemingly endless list of new Scottish Gin brands appearing on the market.
-Many of these are brand new gins and some are gins that were previously made elsewhere but are now distilled in Scotland.
-And that’s not even mentioning the numerous new expressions of Scottish Gins hitting our shelves.
+There are many brand new gins and some are gins that were previously made elsewhere but are now distilled in Scotland.
+And that’s not even mentioning the numerous new expressions of Scottish Gins being released!

-So far in 2019, we’ve recorded over 20 new gin brands and added 18 new distilleries that have opened their doors this year alone.
-Tyree Gin, Isle of Barra and Whitetail are now all distilling on their island home, and some other well-known gin brands opened their doors fulfilling their distillery dreams this spring and summer.
+So far in 2019, we’ve recorded almost 40 new gin brands and an incredible 25 new distilleries that have opened their doors this year.
+Tyree Gin, Isle of Barra Gin and Whitetail Gin are now all distilling on their island homes, and some other well-known gin brands opened their doors, fulfilling their distillery dreams this year.

-When we started recording distillery and gin brand numbers in 2016, we would never have imagined the number of distilleries would have trebled and the actual number of Scottish Gins would more than quadruple in just 3 years.
-By the end of this year, there will be more than 90 distilleries in Scotland producing gin.
+When we started recording distillery and gin brand numbers in 2016, we could never have imagined the number of distilleries would have more than trebled and the actual number of Scottish Gins would more than quadruple in just 3 years.
+As we approach a new decade, there are more than 100 distilleries producing gin here in Scotland.

-Being at the heart of the Scottish Gin community in Scotland, we know how collaborative and innovative the industry is, but with so many new names coming on board, the question has to be asked: how much longer can the industry sustain this rate of growth?
+Being at the heart of the Scottish Gin community in Scotland, we know how collaborative and innovative the industry is, but with so many new names coming on board, how much longer can the industry sustain this rate of growth?
 And what is the effect on the Scottish Gin category as a whole?

-There has long been debate about when the gin bubble will burst, however, contrary to many predictions, the industry seems to continue to flourish.
-Many brands are looking at new ways to grow their distribution in a crowded market, including innovative new product development, export opportunities and partnerships.
+There has long been debate about these issues, but contrary to many predictions, the industry continues to flourish with many brands are looking at new ways to grow their distribution in this crowded market.

 “The Scottish Gin Society Team have continued to log the growth in the Scottish Gin sector this year.
-At the end of 2018, I predicted that 2019 would be just as busy as last year – I wasn’t wrong!
-But what now?
-We’re going to be gathering in-depth information and opinion from within the industry, to hopefully present a robust picture of Scottish Gin in 2019 – where it is and where it’s going.
-As ever, we expect it to be an exciting ride!”
+At the end of 2018 I predicted that 2019 would be just as busy as last year – I wasn’t wrong!
+But what will 2020 bring?
+It’s impossible to say but as ever, we expect it to be an exciting ride!”

-So, here’s a measure of how busy 2019 has been, below are the Scottish Gins we have added to our records (in no particular order).
+So, here’s a measure of how busy 2019 has been, below are some of the Scottish Gins we have added to our records (in no particular order).
 As always, we work hard to verify where each of the gins is distilled, speak to the producers and get a bit of the background story.
-There are a few we’re still following up, so watch this space for even more!

 The Scottish Gin Society is a not-for-profit organisation that exists to promote and celebrate the Scottish Gin category and bring an entertaining and accurate picture of the market to gin lovers around the world.
 We hope our online A-Z gives you some great inspiration for your next Scottish Gin & mixer.